moschiel/esp_mesh_iot/README.md

-# ESP32 Mesh Network IoT Project
+# ESP32 Mesh Network for Local Indoor

 ![image](https://github.com/user-attachments/assets/7563f7af-70f5-4488-895f-fd678e61d1da)

-This project uses ESP-IDF with ESP32-DevKitV1 to create a mesh network of multiple ESP32 devices.
-The goal is to provide a connectivity solution for indoor environments with the ability to perform OTA (Over-The-Air) updates and, in the future, to control sensors and actuators.
+This project uses ESP-IDF with ESP32-DevKitV1 to create a mesh network of multiple ESP32 devices for local indoor use.
+It does not rely on an internet connection, but the user needs a device (like a smartphone or computer) connected to the same WiFi router as the mesh network to monitor and control it.
+All interactions with the mesh network are done through a web server hosted by the main node of the mesh network, meaning that control and monitoring are limited to devices connected to the same local network.

-One of the main challenges and attractions of this project was developing the OTA functionality in the mesh network using only the official ESP-IDF from Espressif.
-Unlike higher-level frameworks like painlessMesh (Arduino) or ESP-MDF (Espressif), this project is focused on developers who prefer or need to use ESP-IDF only.
+One of the main challenges of this project was developing the OTA functionality in the mesh network using only the official ESP-IDF from Espressif.
+Unlike higher-level frameworks like painlessMesh (Arduino) or ESP-MDF (Espressif), this project is focused on developers who prefer or need to use ESP-IDF exclusively.

 ## Main Features